MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 # Background

-Currently, all WebView2s can only use one fixed Edge profile in the browser process, which is normally the **Default** profile or the profile specified by the **--profile-directory** command line switch.
-Regarding this we have got a bunch of requests to support multiple profiles, so we're adding these new APIs.
+Previously, all WebView2s can only use one fixed Edge profile in the browser process, which is normally the **Default** profile or the profile specified by the **--profile-directory** command line switch.
+It means different WebView2s share a single profile directory on disk for data storage, which might bring security concerns over cookies, autofill data, and password management etc..
+Also, they might also interfere with each other in terms of user preference settings.

+Although you can make your WebView2s use different user data directories to achieve data separation, in such way you'll have to be running multiple browser instances (each including a browser process and a bunch of child processes), which means much more consumption for system resources including memory, CPU footprint, disk space etc. so it is not desirable.

-With this you can have different WebView2s running with separate profiles under a given user data directory, which means separate cookies, user preference settings, and various data storage etc., to enable you to build a more wonderful experience for your application.
+With all above, we're adding these new APIs to support multiple profiles, so that you can have multiple WebView2s running with separate profiles under a single user data directory (i.e. a single browser instance at runtime), which means separate cookies, user preference settings, and various data storage etc., to help you build a more wonderful experience for your application.

 # Examples
 <!-- TEMPLATE